nazmul-nhb/nhb-hooks/README.md

 - Lightweight, zero dependencies, fully typed for TypeScript.
 - Works seamlessly with `Next.js` **App Router**.

-### Benefits

-- Prevents React hydration mismatch errors.
-- No additional wrapper components or libraries required.
-- Keeps SSR clean while safely rendering client-only logic.

----

 ### Why It’s Effective

 - **Hydration-safe:** Ensures `children` render **only on the client**.
 - **Tiny & composable:** Works with any component or UI element.
+Keeps SSR clean while safely rendering client-only logic.
+- **Optional callback:** Executes client-only logic after mount, useful for initialization.
 - **Type-safe:** Generic `<T extends ReactNode>` supports all React content.
 - **No layout shift:** Simple, lightweight, no extra markup is added.
+- **Versatile:** Can be used for buttons, modals, theme togglers, animations, etc.

 ---